eddyekofo94/pyramidVue/README.md

 git clone https://github.com/eddyekofo94/pyramidVue.git
 ```

-## First create a virtual environment, otherwise by default python instance available will be used (I recomend the former).
+## First create a virtual environment, otherwise by default python instance available will be used (I recommend the former).

 ```bash
 make venv